hanshasselberg/i0rek.github.io/_drafts/bandaids.md

 ### The bandaid

 Albeit not very much code X is not an easy thing to work on.
-There are only a couple of people working on it and they are quite frankly tired of it.
+There are only a couple of people working on it and they are tired of it.
 Fixing X’s problems is tedious.
 Regular pages from Pagerduty are not helpful either.
 Then I was on call and got paged too like everybody else.
 The first thing I did was writing X-tester.
 A thing that checks every server running X. X-tester sends numbers to [Librato](http://librato.com) and I set up alerts based on these numbers.
 Now I got paged even more but at least none of our clients noticed anymore and we had pretty graphs helping us understanding the situation better.

 Next time I was on call I got paged again during the night and as you might or might not know thats a pretty sad thing.
 Since our default reaction to X’s problems was rebooting the servers I figured X-tester could do that as well for me.
 Since X-tester reboots X servers on its own I have not received another page for that problem, neither has anyone else.

 We are still very well aware of that problem but we are not stressed out because of it.
 We now have the time to ponder about a better solution.
 Our bandaid is very transparent and visible at the same time.
 It is external and can be turned off if necessary.
 Just like that.
-At the same time it is producing metrics and there are pretty graphs  everybody can have a look at thanks to Librato.
+At the same time it is producing metrics and there are pretty graphs  everybody can have a look at.
 The X-tester features 250 lines of code in total which is very approachable for everybody.

 ### Conclusion

 Everybody feels better now and I am very glad I got to reconsider my point of view.
-II have seen similiar things in many place — I bet you are operating a similiar bandaid!
+I have seen similiar things in many place — I bet you are operating something like that too!
 I would love to hear about it and I don’t think you should feel bad about it.
 Thanks for reading.